rlmcneary2/reshape-state/libs/reshape-state/README.md

 ### Dispatch inline handlers

-Typically after starting asynchronous code in a handler the convention is to dispatch another action which will inform all handlers of the asynchronous code's completion and one or more of the handlers will use the action to update state.
+Typically after starting asynchronous code in a handler the convention is to dispatch another Action which will inform all handlers of the asynchronous code's completion and one or more of the handlers will use the action to update state.
 Sometimes there is no no need to inform all the handlers about the asynchronous result but simply to update state with the asynchroouse result.
 In